vladleshchuk/nush/README.md

 This is a web application designed for managing, scheduling, and tracking online meetings in the **New Ukrainian School (NUSH)** educational environment.

+New to this repository?
+Watch our step-by-step video guide to get started quickly.

+[**▶️ Watch the Video Guide on YouTube**] https://youtu.be/qmqh8lZf9CU

 ## 🌐 Technologies Used

 - Node.js